-Whether you’ve been in the Local Government Pension Scheme (LGPS) for a just a short time, or for a number of years, understanding how we work out your pension can be complicated.
+Whether you’re new to the Local Government Pension Scheme (LGPS) or you've been paying in for a number of years, understanding how we work out your pension can be complicated.

 Changes to the LGPS in 2008 and 2014 mean that if you joined the scheme before 2008, you’ll have membership in the scheme under 3 different sets of rules.